 In the quaint neighborhood of Cannondale in Wilton sits a former schoolhouse converted to an intimate restaurant.

-The Schoolhouse at Cannondale only seats 36 people at a time, so it’s intimate.
+Baldanza at the Schoolhouse only seats 36 people at a time, so it’s intimate.
 And the staff avoids detracting from that experience, with policies like avoiding booking parties larger than four on busy nights.

 This pricey but adventurous eatery is perfect for a special occasion.
 The restaurant even provides personalized menus to congratulate visitors on an anniversary or other major milestone.